crumion/ComputerVisionProject/Part 4 Deliverables.md

 This line reflects only one sample class and one sample image, instead of sampling 5 images from every class.
 Additionally, the val_blurred directory has only a sample class and image, not the entire ImageNet validation set.
 The only difference between the sample codes and test codes are the above line and expanded database.

 The conda environment used to run these scripts can be found under adv_requirements.txt.
-This shows all necessary dependencies and can ease the burden of creating the appropiate conda environments.
+This shows all necessary dependencies and can ease the burden of creating the appropriate conda environments.

 ## File Details
-- main.py files are the appropiate test scripts.
+- main.py files are the appropriate test scripts.
 Each main file has be organized under its respective attack (background, object, regular).
-- imagenet_labels.txt reflect the appropiate classes, numeric index, name index, and respective image labels
+- imagenet_labels.txt reflect the appropriate classes, numeric index, name index, and respective image labels
 - adx_requirements.txt shows all the necessary conda dependencies
 - n15075141 shows the directory for toilet_tissue
 - ILSVRC2012_val_00006482.jpg shows a sample image for toilet_tissue